mlabonne/llm-course/README.md

 ---

+### Acknowledgements

-*Disclaimer: I am not affiliated with any sources listed here.
-This roadmap was inspired by the excellent [DevOps Roadmap](https://github.com/milanm/DevOps-Roadmap) from Milan Milanović and Romano Roth.*
+This roadmap was inspired by the excellent [DevOps Roadmap](https://github.com/milanm/DevOps-Roadmap) from Milan Milanović and Romano Roth.

+Special thanks to André Frade for his input and review of the first draft of this roadmap.

+*Disclaimer: I am not affiliated with any sources listed here.*